Helena Sverrisdóttir: Icelandic national team

-Since 2002 Helena has played 66 games for the Icelandic national basketball team.
+Helena is the Icelandic women's national basketball team's allt team leader in games played, playing 81 games from 2002 to 2023.

 Personal life

 Helena's sister, Guðbjörg Sverrisdóttir, plays for Valur in Úrvalsdeild kvenna and was named to the 2016 Úrvalsdeild Domestic All-First Team.
 She has also played for the Icelandic national team since 2014.
 Her brother, Kristján Leifur Sverrisson, played for Haukar in Úrvalsdeild karla.

 Helena is married to former Icelandic national team player Finnur Atli Magnússon with whom she has one daughter.